DanlandYZ/CSE140_lab1/README.md

 https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account

 ## Open the Notebook

-Navigate to the directory you just cloned.
+Switch to the tab with file browser and navigate to the directory you just cloned.
 Click on `Lab.ipynb` to open the lab and get to work!